web3classdao/kaist/_modules/week-06.md

 <b>Lecture 11/12</b>
 : Web3 Security<br>
   Guest Speaker: <a href="/kaist/speaker/#Brian Pak">Brian Pak</a> (CEO @ Theori), <a href="/kaist/speaker/#Juno Im">Juno Im</a> (Team Lead @ Theori)<br>
   Abstract: To provide a comprehensive understanding of potential security risks in the Web3 ecosystem, we will look at various threat vectors and vulnerabilities that developers must consider when building Web3 products and services.
 Additionally, we will review real-world examples of security incidents that have occurred in the past, emphasizing the importance of adopting robust security practices to prevent similar incidents in the future.
-We aim to equip developers with the knowledge and tools necessary to build secure and reliable Web3 applications.
+We aim to equip developers with the knowledge and tools necessary to build secure and reliable Web3 applications.<br>
   Resources: TBA